 - One of the requirements of ISO/IEC27001:2013 is that your organisation conducts annual internal audits.
 These can be conducted by consultants, or by internal employees.
 If internal employees are used, they will need official audit training.
 Also, if they perform other duties apart from auditing, they will not be able to audit the areas for which they are responsible.
 For this reason, it is often easier to enlist outside assistance to conduct these audits.

-To reap the benefits and avoid the pitfalls of ISO/IEC27001:2013 implementation, your organisation may need external expertise.
-Contact the Conosco Security Division today for a free consultation: email@example.com
+To reap the benefits and avoid the pitfalls of ISO 27001 implementation, your organisation may need external expertise.
+At Conosco, we specialise in ISO 27001 consultancy.
+Why not contact the Conosco Security Division today for a free consultation: email@example.com